aaronmsoto/sustainability-demos/carbon-accounting-demos/demo01-aws-carbon-data-lake/README.md

 One of the many resources deployed by AWS Carbon Data Lake is an Amazon S3 bucket used to land and ingest incoming data.
 It will be named something like the following:\
 **datapipelinestack-landingbucketXXXXXXXX-XXXXXXXXXXXX** (make note of this bucket name)

+This section will create a new view formatted in the required CDL input csv format and then use a CREATE TABLE statement to generate this required CSV file within the CDL landing bucket to kick off the automated data processing pipeline.

+If you did NOT complete the earlier sections of this demo successfully, you can instead manually upload this [cdl-input_rides-activity.csv](assets/docs/cdl-input_rides-activity.csv) file to the CDL landing bucket.
+Otherwise, carry on to complete this step...

 ##### Create a New View Specific to the CDL Input Format

-Run the following query to create this new View via Amazon Athena:
+Run the following query to create this new View via Amazon Athena.

 ```
 CREATE OR REPLACE VIEW processed_ridescdl_view AS